mastodon/documentation/Contributing-to-Mastodon/Translating.md

 #### Check Your Translations

-To see if you lanuage is doing good, you may mix using the command tools, like
+To see if your language is doing good, you may mix using the command tools, like
 this:

 ```